-The Dance Foundation presents FREEFORM, a dance performance + a virtual silent auction
+The Dance Foundation presents FREEFORM, a dance performance by Dance Foundation students and guest artists + a virtual silent auction

-Featuring dance works by select classes in The Dance Foundation’s Dance Artist Program as well as dance works by Guest Artists Margi Cole, Therese Laeger and Rebecca Salzer.
-Program is approximately 45 minutes.
+Featuring dance works by select classes in The Dance Foundation’s Dance Artist Program as well as Guest Artists Natyananda Dance of India, Sanspointe Dance Company, Jenna Graham and Nathanael Edwards.
+Program is approximately 55 minutes.

-The virtual silent auction benefits The Dance Foundation.
-Bidding ends December 11; winners will be announced at the 7PM show.
+The online silent auction benefits The Dance Foundation.
+Bidding ends December 10; winners will be announced at the 7:30PM show.

 The performance is supported, in part, by The Alabama State Council on the Arts and National Endowment for the Arts.